canjs/canjs/_index.md

  - Speed
  - Flexibility

-The following are our very biased reasons to use CanJS.
+The following are the reasons to use CanJS.

 ### Size